Kyle Bradstreet: Career

 While attending Buffalo State College, he met television writer Tom Fontana, and upon graduating Bradstreet moved to New York City to work for Fontana, writing for his shows The Philanthropist, Copper, and Borgia.
 He also worked on Berlin Station as a consulting producer.

 Bradstreet wrote and executive produced on the USA Network series Mr. Robot from 2015 to 2019, winning a Golden Globe Award, a Peabody Award and a Writers Guild of America Award.
 He was also nominated for the Primetime Emmy Award for Outstanding Drama Series in 2016.

 In September 2020, Bradstreet was announced to be the creator and executive producer of a Nick Fury television series for the Marvel Cinematic Universe, eventually revealed to be Secret Invasion.
-The series premiered on June 21, 2023 on Disney+.
+The series premiered on June 21, 2023, on Disney+.

 He will write and executive produce Alice Isn't Dead, a television series based on the podcast of the same name.
 He will also serve as showrunner.

+In December 2025, The Hollywood Reporter listed Bradstreet as an executive producer of an upcoming series set in the Monsterverse for Legendary Entertainment and Apple TV, in which Wyatt Russell will reprise the role of a young Lee Shaw from Monarch: Legacy of Monsters.

 Personal life

 Bradstreet was raised in Palmyra, New York.
 His mother, Lauren, is a reading specialist at Palmyra-Macedon High School, which Bradstreet graduated from in 1998.
-He also attended Buffalo State College, initially planning to become an English teacher.
+He also attended Buffalo State University, initially planning to become an English teacher.
 He currently lives in New York City.